jacobgil/jacobgil.github.io/about.md

 I'm a Computer Vision and Deep Learning developer based in Israel.

-This blog contains a few points in my journey from low level Computer Vision, to classic Machine Learning methods, to modern Deep Learning!
+I have other open source projects not shown here on my [github](http://github.com/jacobgil)

-I have many other online projects not shown here on my [github](http://github.com/jacobgil)
+Drop me a line :-)

 ## Getting in touch
 Email: jacob.gildenblat@gmail.com